-For IQX, supply chain management means achieving the highest level of performance, efficiency and effectiveness in all aspects of managing the flow of goods, services, information and finances from the point of origin of raw materials to consumption/use by the end customer.
+For IQX, supply chain management means achieving the highest level of performance, efficiency and effectiveness in all aspects of managing the flow of goods, services, information and finance from the origin of raw materials to consumption / use by the end customer.

-The IQX team includes a pool of experts to ensure all the necessary success factors for implementing an optimal supply chain system.
+The IQX team includes a pool of experts to ensure all necessary success factors for the implementation of an optimal supply chain system.

 Your contact: